Hometown: Malden, MA

 About The Artist

-Stella's work has been included in several important exhibitions that defined 1960s art, among them the Solomon R. Guggenheim Museum's The Shaped Canvas (1964—65) and Systemic Painting (1966).
-His art has also been the subject of several retrospectives in museums and galleries across the United States, Europe, and Japan.
+Stella's work has been included in several important exhibitions that defined 1960s art, among them the Solomon R. Guggenheim Museum’s The Shaped Canvas (1964-65) and Systemic Painting (1966).
+His work has also been the subject of several retrospectives in museums and galleries across the United States, Europe, and Japan.
 The artist continues to live and work in New York.

 Frank Stella Gallery Art

-Leo Castelli Gallery, New York, NY
+Dominique Levy Gallery, New York, NY and London, UK

 Frank Stella Permanent Collections